g1eny0ung/hugo-theme-dream/docs/params-configurations.md

   # hasTwitterEmbed = true
 ```

-For more details with dark mode related params, see [dark-mode.md].
+For more details with dark mode related params, see [Dark Mode](dark-mode.md).

 ## Explanation